Illinois HIV Care Connect reinforcing the importance of good mental health among people living with HIV

 Springfield, Ill. – Nov.
 10, 2015 – Good mental health is important to all, and particularly to people living with HIV.
 For this reason, Illinois HIV Care Connect has developed an HIV and Mental Health Quiz serving as the first step in an educational effort that will run until February 2016.
 The quiz can be found at ow.ly/Uc5KG.

 Between now and mid-December, the quiz will test the baseline awareness and knowledge of the importance of good mental health among people living with HIV in Illinois.
 After taking the quiz, these individuals will be provided with the correct answers and directed to additional learning resources.
-The quiz will be promoted on Illinois HIV Care Connect’s website – www.hivcareconnect.com – and on its social media platforms: Twitter (twitter.com/ILCareConnect), Facebook (facebook.com/ILCareConnect) and Google+.
+The quiz will be promoted on Illinois HIV Care Connect’s website – www.hivcareconnect.com – and on its social media platforms: Twitter (twitter.com/ILCareConnect) and Facebook (facebook.com/ILCareConnect).

 In mid-December, Illinois HIV Care Connect will introduce educational materials about HIV and mental health and will again ask people living with HIV in Illinois, including those taking the quiz prior to the introduction of the educational materials, to take the quiz to measure overall awareness and knowledge improvement.